Imagine how powerful Bitcoin could become if more developers were actively building in its ecosystem.

 Bitcoin today is a $1T opportunity for developers.
 All of this latent capital eliminates the uphill task of preaching the message of decentralization to crypto skeptics.
 A lot of the public is already bought in.
 Capital is already in the ecosystem.
 The earliest crypto adopters are holding Bitcoin, and the money in crypto typically flows in and down (but never out).

-Building attractive Bitcoin projects across DeFi, NFTs, DAOs, and other Web3 applications provide new streams into which the wealth lying dormant in Bitcoin can flow.
-And many new projects are building on Bitcoin to capitalize on just that.
+Building attractive Bitcoin projects that drive new users and cash flows provide streams into which the wealth lying dormant in Bitcoin can flow.

 And the best part: when new apps put more of the Bitcoin in circulation into productive use, developers can unlock flywheel effects for the growth of the Bitcoin ecosystem.
 Here’s what that flywheel looks like: